 This post is written by Hannah Wolfman-Jones but includes a response from civil-rights expert Nadine Strossen, former president of the ACLU.
+It addresses the inclusion of Richard M. Stallman as a co-author in the book System Override: How Bitcoin, Blockchain, Fress Speech and Free Tech Can Change Everything.

 Birth of a Movement